farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 > Characters are easy to define, and still unique in their own way.
 Charge gives you a good framework to create characters for settings you want.
 >
-> Charge does this by making characters shine using `Character Details` to define who they are and how they're linked to the world.
-They have `Actions` to highlight what they are good at, and `Talents` to make them evolve in interesting ways.
+> Charge does this by making characters shine using `character details` to define who they are and how they're linked to the world.
+They have `actions` to highlight what they are good at, and `talents` to make them evolve in interesting ways.

 **It offers easy to tune dials and extras to have "grimmer" up to "bigger than life" adventures.**

 > From a post-apocalyptic survival adventure where each bullet counts, to a grand space opera where the heroes always prevail, the mechanics are easily tunable to reflect the kind of story you want to tell.
 >
-> Either adjust the main difficulty setting of the game, or use one of the many `Extras` provided to play the way you want to.
+> Either adjust the main difficulty setting of the game, or use one of the many `extras` provided to play the way you want to.

 **It is both a utility belt, and a toolbox.**